jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Passwords</h1>

 !SLIDE
-.notes For example, if you do not have any requirements on passwords, most users will use passwords like 123456 or password
+.notes If you do not have any requirements on passwords, most users will use passwords like 123456 or password

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">123456</h1>
 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 160px;">password</h1>